Improved Regret Analysis for Variance-Adaptive Linear Bandits and Horizon-Free Linear Mixture MDPs: Introduction

-There are numerous works on linear bandit problems such as \citet{dani08stochastic, auer03nonstochastic,ay11improved,li19nearly} where the information of variance is not used.
+\textbf{Related work.~} There are numerous works on linear bandit problems such as \cite{dani08stochastic, auer03nonstochastic,ay11improved,li19nearly} where the information of variance is not used.
 On the other hand, variance can be exploited to obtain better regret \cite{audibert2006use}.
-Recently, works by \citet{zhang21variance, zhou2021nearly} proposed ways to infuse the variance information in the regret analysis which improves the standard regret bound.
+Recently, works by \cite{zhang21variance, zhou2021nearly} proposed ways to infuse the variance information in the regret analysis which improves the standard regret bound.
+Reinforcement learning with linear function approximation has been widely studied to develop efficient learning methods that work for large state-action space \cite{yang2019sample,wen2013efficient,jiang2017contextual,du2019provably,jin2020provably,wang2020reward,wang2020provably,wang20optimism,zanette2020learning,misra2020kinematic,krishnamurthy2016pac,dann2018oracle,sun2019model,feng2020provably,du2020agnostic,yang2020reinforcement}.
+To our knowledge, all aforementioned works derived a regret bound that depends on the planning horizon $H$ polynomially.
+It was \citet{zhang21variance} who first remove the polynomial dependence of $H$ in the linear mixture MDP problem, achieving a bound of $\tilde O(d^{4.5}\sqrt{K}+d^9)$.
+In contrast, our analysis shows that their algorithm in fact achieves significantly better bound of $\tilde O(d\sqrt{K} + d^2)$.
+Note that these results assume the unit cumulative rewards assumption~\eqref{eq:ucr} and time-homogeneous transition models.
+In a similar setup where $r_{h,k} \in [0,1]$ with time-inhomogeneous transition models, \citet{zhou2021nearly} achieve the regret $\tilde O(\sqrt{d^2H+dH^3}\sqrt{HK}+d^2H^3+d^3H^2)$ and show a lower bound of $\tilde \Omega(dH^{3/2}\sqrt{K})$.
+These problem setups are incompatible to the setup of~\cite{zhang21variance} and ours.